-We have developed two overarching themes which will be our priorities as we move forward with strategy implementation.
+Together, we have developed two overarching themes which will be our priorities as we move forward with strategy implementation.
 These are:

-Preventing Homelessness and supporting people
+Preventing Homelessness and enabling access to support

-- More and better inter-agency working intervening before crisis and effectively supporting vulnerable groups - Increasing and maximising the housing offer through enabling more affordable and sustainable housing including housing with support - Sustaining tenancies, improving peoples life chances and positive outcomes
+- Early intervention and prevention with improved inter-agency working, intervening before crisis and more effectively supporting vulnerable people. - Increasing and maximising the housing offer through enabling more affordable and sustainable housing including housing with support. - Access to help which sustains tenancies, improving people's lives and achieving positive outcomes.